hbctraining/Training-modules/Finding_and_summarizing_colossal_files/lessons/01_Setting_up.md

 **4.** Finally, to **decompress the folder**:

-* Double click on advanced_shell.zip on a mac.
-This will automatically inflate the folder.
+* Double click on advanced_shell.zip on a Mac.
+This will automatically unzip the folder.
-* If you are on windows, press and hold (or right-click) the folder, select Extract All..., and then follow the instructions.
+* If you are on Windows, press and hold (or right-click) the folder, select "Extract All...", and then follow the instructions.

 **5.** Now when you **run the `ls` command** again you should see a folder called `advanced_shell`, which means you are all set with the data download!